leifjerami/leifjerami/README.md

 ## Hello World🖖

-I just got back to coding.
-Never been a real coder or developer before, just hobbyist.
+I just got back into coding after a long break.
+Never considered myself a real coder or developer before — more of a hobbyist, exploring things here and there.

-But the recent frustration with no-code and _ahem_ coder(s) as CTO, makes me to give coding another go.
+But after some frustrations with no-code tools and, well, dealing with difficult, ahem c0d**s, I decided it's time to give coding another try.

-And what's the better time when you've moved to another country with new sets of work piling up to start.
+What's a better time to dive in than now?
+I've recently moved to another country, and with new projects piling up, it's the perfect moment to get serious about building things — with codes!

 ### 2024 projects